sigp/lighthouse/scripts/local_testnet/README.md

 Note: The generated genesis validators are embedded into the genesis state as genesis validators and hence do not require manual deposits to activate.

-Generate bootnode enr and start a EL and CL bootnode so that multiple nodes can find each other
+Generate bootnode enr and start an EL and CL bootnode so that multiple nodes can find each other
 ```bash
 ./bootnode.sh
 ./el_bootnode.sh